ox-vgg/wise/docs/Thumbnails.md

 Each frame is then encoded as jpeg (with quality set as 80) and stored in the `thumbnails` table in the `thumbs.db` database, under the `content` column, along with the timestamp and media_id

-See [WiseProject][src.wise_project.WiseProject.thumbnail] code for an example of querying by `id` and `timestamp` interval
+See [WiseProject][wise.wise_project.WiseProject.thumbnail] code for an example of querying by `id` and `timestamp` interval

-See `src/dataloader/dataset.py#L247` for the configuration of the thumbnail stream
+See `src/wise/dataloader/dataset.py#L247` for the configuration of the thumbnail stream

 See [Internal Metadata Database documentation](Database.md) for more details on how the thumbnails database (and internal metadata database) can be accessed.